griffincalme/PhosphositeOrthology/README.md

-# How to Check your UniProt ID's using my database build:
+# How to Check your Human UniProt ID's for Orthologs in Other Species Using My Database Build:

 Download the aligned phosphosite pairs for each species (unzip the csv files) https://drive.google.com/drive/folders/0B0vdcG80j8DDV0NES2dLWEdEeFE?usp=sharing